Energy-Sustainable IoT Connectivity: Vision, Technological Enablers, Challenges, and Future Directions: Energy Provision (EP)

 VEH presents a significant challenge: the resonant frequency of the EH device must match the input environmental frequency to maximize the output power \cite{9305188}.
-However, ambient energy frequency can vary considerably, necessitating the adjustment of the resonant frequency to ensure a reliable energy supply.
-In the literature, researchers have explored various approaches to achieve this, including manual mechanical tuning \cite{9777715}, mechanical self-tuning \cite{somkuwar2018wideband}, and electronic self-tuning \cite{5734670}.
+However, ambient energy frequency can vary considerably, demanding the adjustment of the resonant frequency to ensure a reliable energy supply.
+There are various approaches in the literature to achieve this, including manual mechanical tuning \cite{9777715}, mechanical self-tuning \cite{Wang3.2023}, and electronic self-tuning \cite{Morel.2021}.
 Another solution is to design the device to resonate at multiple frequencies, thereby expanding its frequency response spectrum.
-To achieve this, hybrid energy harvesters \cite{xu2015novel} or arrays of multiple harvesters \cite{kumari2021design} can be used, with each device resonating at a different frequency.
+For this, hybrid energy harvesters \cite{Feng.2023} or arrays of multiple harvesters \cite{kumari2021design} can be used, with each device resonating at a different frequency.

 Another challenge of VEH is the relatively low frequency of ambient vibrations with respect to the resonant frequency of the devices.
 To address this issue, frequency up-conversion mechanisms have been proposed.
 For instance, by applying a strong external force for a brief period, e.g., using a free-moving mass, the system may vibrate at its natural resonant frequency \cite{li2022frequency}.
 Alternatively, one can lower the harvester's natural resonant frequency by reducing the stiffness of its moving parts.
-This can be achieved, for instance, by replacing them with fluids \cite{seol2017ferrofluid}.
+This can be achieved, for instance, by replacing them with fluids \cite{Jackson.2020}.

 Finally, ambient VEH is often the result of multiple external forces acting in different directions.
 Thus, allowing devices to harvest energy from multiple directions, e.g., using two-dimensional \cite{zhao2019direction} and three-dimensional \cite{shi2020piezo} EH devices, can boost the total output power.